octokit/plugin-rest-endpoint-methods.js/docs/interactions/getRestrictionsForRepo.md

 # Get interaction restrictions for a repository

-Shows which group of GitHub users can interact with this repository and when the restriction expires.
+Shows which type of GitHub user can interact with this repository and when the restriction expires.
 If there are no restrictions, you will see an empty response.

 ```js
 octokit.interactions.getRestrictionsForRepo({